 - providing continuing education hours for nurses, social workers and allied health care professionals.

 Through internal and external support the Emory ADRC has gained traction and momentum to effect changes in knowledge, attitudes, and behaviors so that individuals become proactive and informed consumers regarding their cognitive health.

-Learn more about The Emory ADRC Minority Engagement Programs by viewing this video.
+Learn more about The Emory GADRC Minority Engagement Programs by viewing this video.